Max Verstappen holds off Lando Norris to win Spanish GP and increase F1 lead

 Verstappen said that his moves to get past Norris and Russell so early proved crucial so he could build an advantage and keep the hard-charging Norris at bay.

 Verstappen has 219 points.
-Norris moved into second place with 150, overtaking Ferrari’s Charles Leclerc, who fell into third place with 148 points after finishing fifth.
+Norris moved into second place with 150, overtaking Ferrari’s Charles Leclerc, has 148 points after finishing the race fifth.

 Norris put the blame on his poor start — when he lost two spots — for having to settle for second.
-The British driver got his first win at Miami in May and was gunning for a second victory.
+The British driver got his first win at Miami in May and was aiming for a second victory.
+Norris rued what he considered another missed opportunity after he also came in second to Verstappen at the Canadian GP last round.

-“I should have won,” Norris said.
-“I got a bad straight, it is as simple as that.”

-Hamilton’s third place was the first podium of the season for the seven-time world champion, who is in his last season for Mercedes before joining Ferrari next season.
+“I quite easily had the best car there,” Norris said.
+"I just didn’t do enough job off line.
+That one thing cost me everything.”

-Norris was beaten from the starting line by Verstappen and Russell, who whipped around both rivals from his start from fourth on the grid to take a surprise lead after the nearly 600-meter (yard) run to the first corner.
+Norris was beaten from the starting line by Verstappen and Russell, who whipped around both rivals from his fourth-place start to take a surprise lead after the nearly 600-meter (yard) run to the first corner.

-Verstappen was right behind Russell, however, and within two laps he swerved past him just after his team told him “(this) might be our best opportunity now.”
+Verstappen was right behind Russell, however, and he soon swerved past him just after his team told him “(this) might be our best opportunity now.”

 Norris showed his great form by chasing down both Mercedes after a tire change.
 He got past Hamilton and then featured in a long duel with Russell midway through the race.
 Norris swerved past, Russell counterattacked to edge ahead, before Norris finally got in front.